Abzac/fill-word-solver/README.md

 10. But we can not stop yet!
 We have to move next because we could possibly have some words starting with _"fix"_, but longer, like "fixing".
 Unfortunately, in this example, we can not find more words, because the only explorable way, "fixr" is not an English word, nor a prefix for some English word.

 So, our search is ended here.
-This algorithm would find a word _"run"_ as well, but we would skip it in this example.
+We found a word _"fix"_, although this algorithm would find a word _"run"_ as well, but we would skip it in this example.

 # Dictionaries